malumisa/Project_1_team_8/README.md

 Section 2 -

 Section 3 -
+HFCE and its components are largely influenced by disposable income, as the q1 2017 -q4 2019 results indicate.
+However, the impacts of the pandemic have been uneven.
+If we include  both pre-pandemic and pandemic data in the  analysis, results are not consistent.
+For example for q1 2010- q3 2022, HDI does not seem to influence spending patterns on transport, food, beverage and accommodation services.
+For q1 2017 -q3 2022, spending on HFCE, clothing and footwear and accommodation services is not  drivedn by HDI.
+Narrowing our focus to pandemic data leaves out Food as explained by changes in disposable income.
+There are  also some interesesting insights on some of the results in this period.
+Spending on transport and food, beverage and accommodation are  inversely related with HDI.
+This could point to the hardships associated with the oandemic as households' spending on high contact services was muted.

+results associated wth the pandemic (qq1 2020 -q3 2022)highlight the impact of the pandemic on Canadian households.
+Many lost their jobs and consequently income whilst others tpped into their savings.
+This also came a t a time when households became more conscious about their health and finances, triggeruing precautionary savings.
+Fiscal support from the dederal governmnet also boosted savings.
+In a recent survey by Statistics Canada, nearly threee in four Canadians reported that rising prices affect their ability to to meet daily expenses such as transportatopn, housing, food, and clothing.
+As such, many households are adjusting their spending habits including delaying moving to a new rental

 Section 4 -

 ## Conclusions
+COVID-19 had an uneven impact on households spending behaviour.
+Generally, results suggest that households have become more precautionary with spending as they build savings.

 ## Further Consideration/Next Steps
+There is need to delve deeper into the analaysis at the provincial and regional levels in order to deduce more insights that can inform policy on measures to stimulate spending

 ## Links (Data Sources)
 * https://search.open.canada.ca/en/od/?od-search-portal=Open+Data&search_text=consumer+spending